simonw/til/duckdb/remote-parquet.md

 The total data transferred was 287 MiB - still a lot of data, but a big saving on 8GB.

+That's also around what I'd expect for 56 files, given that a single file fetched 5.3MB earlier and 5.3 * 56 = 296.8.

 The result it gave me was:
 ```
 ┌─────────────────┐